CollaboRateMgmt/CollaboRate/README.md

    We define a microtask as follows:

    **A microtask is the work done to break down an independent problem statement.
 The work breakdown yields two independent problem statements.**
    **Sometimes, the problem statement is very small.
 It cannot break down into 2.
 Its solution is a single line of pseudocode.
 The work done to create this line is also a microtask.**

+   We break down a problem statement into only 2 parts (and not more) because it is the smallest possible work that we can do on that problem statement.
+We term such a work breakdown as a 'binary work breakdown'.

    'Independent' problem statements refer neither to their parent nor to their sibling.
 In other words, a problem statement must be 'self-contained'.
 It description must be clear and complete.

    A problem statement need not contain certain information if:
    - It is public